Grouped Generalized Estimating Equations for Longitudinal Data Analysis: Property of

-Since the smallest eigenvalue does not diverge to infinity, it is enough to show that the first term of the right hand side of the above inequality is bounded away from zero.
+Since the smallest eigenvalue does not diverge to infinity, it is enough to show that the first term of the right-hand side of the above inequality is bounded away from zero.
 Then, we have

 where the last inequality follows from Assumption (A5) (i). \end{proof}